Can Genetics Predict Antibiotic Resistance to Reduce Unnecessary Antibiotic Use?

 Dr. Murray Jelinski (Western College of Veterinary Medicine)

 With changing regulatory and market requirements, the beef industry is facing increasing scrutiny regarding antimicrobial use for prevention, metaphylaxis, and treatment.Antimicrobials are critical to ensure the health, welfare and productivity of cattle exposed to bovine respiratory disease.
 However, current laboratory diagnostic support for prophylaxis, metaphylaxis, to inform appropriate and timely treatment is inadequate.
 M. bovis is just one of the bacteria found in cattle diagnosed with BRD, but it can also cause other serious impacts, including Chronic Pneumonia and Polyarthritis Syndrome (CPPS).
 CPPS is not only economically significant, but also results in significant welfare issues due to extreme lameness.
 There is no effectivevaccine against M. bovis despite exhaustive efforts, making early detection and treatment even more crucial for cattle management.
 Although it is currently possible to test for antibiotic resistance in M. bovis, the current method of culturing takes days to weeks, is costly, and requires specialized sampling materials.

 This work will be essential in advancing the beef feedlot production diagnostic support towards the realm of “pen-level precision medicine” – to make informed treatment decisions for each individual animal production group.
+The DNA sequences identified in this work provide the targets for diagnostic tests which could be deployed chute-side and used to assess animals entering the feedlot.
+Additionally, these DNA sequences provide targets for future research into how M. bovis adapts to antibiotic use.
 These improvements are critically needed to maintain consumer confidence in beef quality and safety, address antimicrobial stewardship requirements, meet end-user needs and maintain global market access.